© KlezCalifornia Inc, or used by permission. All rights reserved.

 We will include a brief history of Ashkenazic family names and an analysis of Ashkenazic patronymics, matronymics, occupational names, geographical names, nicknames, acronyms and abbreviations, and more.

-The course will take place via Zoom on three consecutive Sundays: January 29, February 5, and February 12, 1:30 – 3pm, Pacific Standard Time (PST).
+The course will take place via Zoom on three consecutive Sundays: April 23, April 30, May 7, 11am-12:30pm, Pacific Time (PT).
 Please confirm your local time.
 Registering means paying the course tuition of $90, due in advance.
 Registration is available only for the full course.

 To reserve a space, scroll down and complete the registration form.